-At September 30, 2017, all of the cash and temporary investments of Iowa Colony Development Authority consisted of balances in demand deposit accounts.
+At September 30, 2019, all of the cash and temporary investments of Iowa Colony Development Authority consisted of balances in demand deposit accounts.

-Bank balances for demand and certificates of deposits for the primary government and the discretely presented component unit at year end totaled \$1,639,249 of which \$250,000 was covered by FDIC insurance and the remaining balance was covered by pledged collateral.
+All bank balances for demand and certificates of deposits for the primary government and the discretely presented component unit at year end was covered by FDIC insurance of \$250,000 and the remaining balance was covered by pledged collateral.